Skip to content

 4. Prepare a place for your generator.

 No need to get out the decorative throw pillows, but it’s a good idea to make sure your generator has a dedicated area to run in case the power goes out.
-Make sure you can get to this area easily, you can keep it clear of foliage or other obstacles, and the generator is not exposed to rain (since after all, water and electricity don’t play nicely together).
+Make sure that you can get to this area easily, that you can keep it clear of foliage or other obstacles, and that the generator is not exposed to rain (since after all, water and electricity don’t play nicely together).
 Make sure the exhaust pipe cannot get blocked.
+We recommend at least five feet (1.5 meters) of clearance on all sides of WEN generators.
+Other manufacturers may have different recommendations.

 NOTE: NEVER run your generator indoors, or within 20 feet of doors or windows.
-Generators emit carbon monoxide, which is a colorless, odorless gas.
+Generators emit carbon monoxide, which is a colorless, odorless, tasteless, and poisonous gas.
+Carbon monoxide poisoning can lead to injury or death in minutes.

 5. Regularly test and maintain your generator.

 WEN offers a range of generators to suit your needs.
-If you have questions about maintaining, using, or purchasing a WEN generator, feel free to give us a call at 1-800-232-1195, or drop us a message here, to talk to our friendly and knowledgeable technical support team.
+If you have questions about maintaining, using, or purchasing a WEN generator, check out our handy article, read your owner's manual, or feel free to give us a call at 1-847-429-9263 (Monday - Friday, 8 - 5 Central time), or drop us a message here, to talk to our friendly and knowledgeable technical support team.
 Also, check out some of our other handy articles about generators and preparing for emergencies.

 Leave a comment